Skip to main content

 Explain why this is called the triangle inequality.

-This page titled 4.3: Inner Product and Euclidean Norm is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Louis Scharf (OpenStax CNX) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.3: Inner Product and Euclidean Norm is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Louis Scharf (OpenStax CNX) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?